£202 Find Cheap Flights from London to North Carolina

 • What is the cheapest time of day to fly to North Carolina?

-The cheapest time of day to fly to North Carolina is generally at night, when retur flights cost £647 on average.
-Morning departures are around 1% cheaper than evening flights, on average.
-The most expensive time of day to fly to North Carolina is generally in the evening, which is peak travel time and where the average cost of a ticket is £698.
+The cheapest time of day to fly to North Carolina is generally in the afternoon, when retur flights cost £634 on average.
+On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
+The most expensive time of day to fly to North Carolina is generally in the evening, which is peak travel time and where the average cost of a ticket is £684.

 Top tips for finding a cheap flight from London to North Carolina